 Check out their reveal for some encouragement and inspiration.

 4. Built In Storage Bench

 Love the bench with built-in storage in my inspiration photo?
-Here’s a similar bench–with roll out storage bins–at Being Home.
+Here’s a similar bench–with drawers from Ana White.

 This braided jute basket from Celebrate Creativity isn’t hard to make, and lends plenty of texture to a space.

 One thing I’m bummed that I couldn’t find a good DIY tutorial for is the gorgeous geometric spindles on the stairway railings.
-Have any of you seen something similar online?
-Was there a tutorial?
-Let me know in the comments, pretty please!
+Sensing I’ll have to venture that myself next!